Malampaya expansion secures 6 more years of supply

 In a statement on Tuesday, the Razon-led power firm said offshore construction is advancing to bring the new resources into production.
 Subsea pipelaying is underway, marking the country’s first deepwater offshore pipe installation since 2000.

 The offshore construction vessel Audacia has installed flowlines linking the Malampaya East and Camago wells to the existing production system.
-Supporting works by the Fortitude vessel covered the installation of flowline end terminations (FLETs), foundations, protective mattresses, and other key infrastructure.
+Supporting works by the Fortitude vessel covered the installation of flowline end terminations, foundations, protective mattresses, and other key infrastructure.

 The project also marked a technical milestone with the installation of 30-meter piles at a depth of about 1,100 meters using hydraulic hammering technology, strengthening subsea infrastructure.